estuary/flow/site/docs/guides/create-dataflow.md

 :::tip
 Use a filter to narrow down a large list of available collections.
-Hover your cursor within the Collection Selector table header, next to the **Remove All** button, to reveal an expandable menu icon (three dots).
+Hover your cursor within the Collection Selector table header, beneath the **Remove All** button, to reveal an expandable menu icon (three dots).
 Click the menu icon, and then choose **Filter**.

 **Note that the **Remove All** button will always remove all collections — even those that are hidden by a filter.
 Use this button with caution.**